 We offer goal-directed individual psychotherapy, which means that we work with students to identify goals and work together to achieve them.
 Unlike many institutions, we don't have session limits - but most of our clients are seen for an average of 8 sessions.
 Your clinician will work with you to create a treatment plan, and will use a questionnaire called the Counseling Center Assessment of Psychological Symptoms (CCAPS) to track progress.
 If you are referred for individual therapy following your initial appointment, you will have an intake session that will explore your bio-psycho-social history and focus on your current concerns.
 Our clinicians utilize a variety of interventions, including cognitive-behavioral, interpersonal, short-term psychodynamic, motivational interviewing, and dialectical behavioral therapy strategies.
+Our goal is to work alongside students to understand their goals and develop an individualized plan that honors each student's cultural context and intersecting identities, and prioritizes collaboration throughout the process.
 If you are interested in open-ended or longer-term therapy, or if your presenting concerns would benefit from more specialized care, we can help you connect with a local provider who offers these services.

 Group Therapy and Workshops